-New Home Sales and Prices Both Gain in Kansas City According to Freshest Data
+New Home Sales and Prices Both Increase in Kansas City According to Latest Data

 Pricing and Mortgage Trends

-In July, the average price of newly sold homes gained 5.8% year-over-year to $345,121 per unit.
-This bump is better than the 1.3% lift in June year-over-year.
+Average price of newly sold homes saw a 2.4% gain year-over-year in November to $339,759 per unit.
+This boost is smaller than the 10.7% surge in October year-over-year.